Regression of binary network data with exchangeable latent errors: Simulation studies

 \section{Simulation studies}

-In this section, we describe two simulation studies.
-The first verifies that the performance of the BC-EM estimator in Algorithm~\ref{alg:sub} is not substantially worse than the MLE.
-The second simulation study verifies consistency of the BC-EM estimators of $\bbeta$, and compares the performance of these estimators to the estimators of $\bbeta$ from the social relations model and the latent eigenmodel.
+In this section, we describe three simulation studies.
+The first verifies that the performance of the EMM estimator in Algorithm~\ref{alg:sub} provides improvement over standard probit regression.
+The second simulation study verifies consistency of the EMM estimators of $\bbeta$, and compares the performance of these estimators to the estimators of $\bbeta$ from the social relations model and the latent eigenmodel.
+The third simulation study evaluates the robustness of the PX model, and EMM algorithm, to the assumption that the latent random variables are normally distributed.

+For both simulation studies, we generated data with mean consisting of three covariates and an intercept: